 Necklaces for the Groom

 Nothing is classier than a string of pearls worn with the well-crafted sherwani.
-Pearl necklace for groom have become trousseau essentials since they go well with pastel shades and on rich, jewel toned silk, brocade or velvet fabric as well.
+Pearl necklace and kundan mala for groom has become trousseau essentials since they go well with pastel shades and on rich, jewel-toned silk, brocade or velvet fabric as well.

-Pearl necklace for groom can be with a diamond studded clasp or a pendant studded with rubies and emeralds.
+Pearl necklace for the groom can be with a diamond-studded clasp or a pendant studded with rubies and emeralds.
 An heirloom pendant, a heritage treasure in temple-style jewellery in antique gold is another option.